 North East Lincolnshire

 § This page gives an overview of the North East Lincolnshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North East Lincolnshire lies on the southern bank of the Humber Estuary, with the seaside town of Cleethorpes as a popular resort featuring sandy beaches, a pier, and nature reserves along the coast.
 Grimsby, historically one of the world’s largest fishing ports, is known for its docklands, fishing heritage centres, and a redeveloped waterfront.
 The Lincolnshire Wolds border the district inland, providing rolling hills and rural villages.
 The estuary, coastal landscapes, and agricultural hinterland define the district’s character.